elastic/logstash/docs/configuration.md

 Because of their dependency on events and fields, the following configuration options will only work within filter and output blocks.

+**IMPORTANT: Field references, sprintf format and conditionals will not work in an input block.

 ### <a name="fieldreferences"></a>Field References

 In many cases, it is useful to be able to refer to a field by name.
 To do this,